How Did Chris Kattan Break His Neck? ‘DWTS’ Star Won’t Give Details On Injury

 “I broke my neck and I had four surgeries regarding that the last 20 years basically,” Kattan told People after the DWTS Season 24 premiere.
 “One in my back, one through the throat … I had to be careful for a really long time.”

 Kattan, 46, refused to elaborate on the details of his injury, but he did add that it was the result of “a stunt thing.”

-When pressed to give more information on his injury, Chris told reporters: “I can’t get into it.”
+When pressed to give more information on his injury, Chris told reporters, “I can’t get into it.”

 We haven't started rehearsing and I'm already sore from Witney's arm resting on my shoulder. @dwtsusa #DancingWiththeStars @WitneyCarson #WitneyCarson